linkerd/website/linkerd.io/content/2-edge/features/multicluster.md

 By default, Linkerd will mirror all exported services as Kubernetes `clusterIP` services.
 This also extends to [headless services][headless-svc]; an exported headless service will be mirrored as `clusterIP` and have an IP address assigned to it.
-In general, headless services *should not have an IP address*, they are used when a workloads needs a stable network identifier or to facilitate service discovery without being tied to Kubernetes' native implementation.
+In general, headless services *should not have an IP address*;
+they are used when a workload needs a stable network identifier or to facilitate service discovery without being tied to Kubernetes' native implementation.
 This allows clients to either implement their own load balancing or to address a pod directly through its DNS name.
 In certain